-The back of Koko Head park on the East side of Oahu features Koko Crater, another one of the three craters on the island.
-This one is of interest for people looking for great views of the East and South side of the island as well as a great workout.
-The above image shows one of the great views seen at the top of the crater, the crater houses a botanical garden that is very vibrant during the Spring season.
+The back of Koko Head Park (423 Kaumakani St.) on the East side of Oahu features Koko Crater, one of three craters on the island along with Diamond Head and Ka’au.
+This one is of interest for people looking for great views of the East and South side of the island as well as a great and short workout.
+The crater houses a botanical garden that is very vibrant during the Spring season which complements the surrounding expansive view from the top.
 But getting to the top is not an easy task.
 The most common way to reach the top is to take a long set of stairs.
-Although this is a safer method than climbing the ridge, it may be the most strenuous way to reach your goal.
+Although this is a safer method than climbing the ridge (see: Arch), it may be the most strenuous way to reach your goal.

 The midpoint of the trail features a short bridge section.
 Note that falling over the sides can be disastrous but falling through the rails is not likely.
 Take you time and use your hands if needed.
 There is also a trail on the side which you can use to go around the bridge.